fengjixuchui/HyperVisor-Injector/README.md

 # HyperVisor-Injector
 # LEAVE A STAR IF WORKED
 # READ FULL POST
-# if you are interested in the private source you can purchase source via discord : skeng#9524
+# if you are interested in a full private source you can purchase source via discord : skeng#9524